Lyfralston/PaddlePaddle/PURE-entity/README.md

 ## 2. Train/evaluate the entity model

 You can use `run_entity.py` with `--do_train` to train an entity model and with `--do_eval` to evaluate an entity model.
-A trianing command template is as follow:
+A training command template is as follows:
 ```bash
 python run_entity.py \
     --do_train --do_eval [--eval_test] \